-Our core purpose is to protect and promote the interests of patients and the public in health and social care research.
-In order to achieve this we:
+Our vision is for high-quality health and social care research that improves people’s health and wellbeing, and our core purpose is to protect and promote the interests of patients and the public in health and social care research.

-- make sure research is ethically reviewed and approved
+- make sure that research is ethically reviewed and approved

 - promote transparency in research